Tacoma Rainiers Game Notes - at Round Rock

 ON THE HUNT: Over his last 14 games (since May 17), C Blake Hunt has hit .360 (18x50) with six doubles, one triple and one home run, drawing nine walks to 12 strikeouts, sporting a 1.039 OPS...going back to May 9, 11 of his last 21 hits have gone for extra bases (eight doubles and two triples. one home run)...Hunt is one of seven PCL backstops with multiple triples this season and his 10 doubles on the year are tied for the sixth-most among PCL catchers.

-LIFE ON THE ROAD: Despite their 12-22 record away from Cheney Stadium, several Rainiers have excelled on the road...UTL Samad Taylor leads the PCL with a .381 batting average on the road, Jack López ranks sixth with a .330 road average and Harry Ford ranks eighth, hitting .323 away from Cheney Stadium...Taylor also ranks second with a .438 road on-base percentage and a .680 road slugging percentage, while sporting a league-best 1.039 road OPS...Tacoma's .278 batting average on the road is the fourth-best in Triple-A.
+LIFE ON THE ROAD: Despite their 12-23 record away from Cheney Stadium, several Rainiers have excelled on the road...UTL Samad Taylor leads the PCL with a .382 batting average on the road, Jack López ranks seventh with a .330 road average and Harry Ford ranks 14th, hitting .306 away from Cheney Stadium...Taylor also ranks third with a .434 road on-base percentage and a 1.089 road OPS while ranking fourth with a fourth with a .655 road slugging percentage...Tacoma's .276 batting average on the road is the fourth-best in Triple-A.

-LOCKED AND LOADED: In June, INF Tyler Locklear has cracked six home runs, tied for the sixth-most in the PCL, his 14 extra-base hits in June are also tied for the fourth-most in the league...his 14 extra-base hits this month are tied for the most he's hit in a month in his career, matching the 14 he hit in May of 2023 (seven 2B, seven HR)...his .609 SLG is the third-best for any month, trailing the .721 he slugged in September of 2022, in which he only played 10 games with Single-A Modesto in his first season as a pro...the six long balls in June are the second-most he's hit in a month, trailing the seven he hit in May of 2023.
+LOCKED AND LOADED: In June, INF Tyler Locklear has cracked seven home runs, tied for the third-most in the PCL, his 15 extra-base hits in June are also tied for the fourth-most in the league...his 15 extra-base hits this month are the most he's hit in a month in his career, surpassing the 14 he hit in May of 2023 (seven 2B, seven HR)...his .633 SLG is the third-best for any month, trailing the .721 he slugged in September of 2022, in which he only played 10 games with Single-A Modesto in his first season as a pro...the seven long balls in June are the tied for the most he's hit in a month, matching the seven he hit in May of 2023.

 - Tacoma Rainiers Game Notes - at Round Rock - Tacoma Rainiers